-SAM is an independent asset management company dedicated to achieving superior returns for our clients over the long term.
-We have a history of offering investment management services to high net worth individuals and institutions which extends back over 27 years.
-We are registered as an investment dealer for equities and managed accounts, in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
-We are members of the Investment Industry Regulatory Organization of Canada ("IIROC") and the Canadian Investor Protection Fund ("CIPF").
-In 2004, we became a member of the Canadian chapter of the Alternative Investment Managers Association ("AIMA").
+SPW LP is a member of IIROC and the Canadian Investor Protection Fund ("CIPF").
+SPW LP is registered as an investment dealer for equities and managed accounts, in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
+With our history of offering investment management services to high net worth individual and institutions which extends back nearly 30 years, SPW LP provides us with a competitive advantage by providing a unique distribution channel for our fund products; as well, it serves as a platform to brand and grow our wealth management business.

 Our predecessor company, Sprott Securities Limited, was founded by Eric Sprott in 1981 and gradually grew into: (i) an institutional investment dealer consisting of research, sales, trading and investment banking; (ii) a retail business focused on high net worth individuals; (iii) an asset management business managing, on a discretionary basis, individual accounts and public mutual funds; and (iv) proprietary trading operations.
 In 2000, Eric Sprott made the decision to focus solely on the asset management business and a corporate reorganization was effected pursuant to which Sprott Securities Inc. (now Cormark Securities Inc. ("Cormark")) was created.
-The asset management business of Sprott Securities Inc. began to be segregated from the core brokerage activities and Eric Sprott reduced his ownership in Cormark to a minority position.
-As the asset management business grew and matured, SAM was launched in October 2001 as a separate entity.
+The asset management business of Sprott Securities Inc. began to be segregated from the core brokerage activities and Mr. Sprott reduced his ownership in Cormark to a minority position.
+As the asset management business grew and matured, SAMI was launched in October 2001 as a separate entity.
 The final stage in the reorganization of Sprott Securities Inc. took effect on January 1, 2002, when Mr. Sprott divested his remaining interest in and any connection to Cormark.
+As discussed in more detail above, SAMI underwent a corporate reorganization on June 1, 2009.

 Our business model is based foremost on delivering excellence in investment management to our clients.
-As of December 31, 2008, we had approximately 90,000 client accounts comprised primarily of retail, high net worth and, to a lesser extent, institutional investors who subscribe to our investing strategy and process.
+As of December 31, 2009, we had approximately 88,000 client accounts comprised primarily of retail, high net worth and, to a lesser extent, institutional investors who subscribe to our investing strategy and process.
 Currently, we have 80 employees.
 Our team of portfolio managers, investment strategists and market strategists, together with the support of our research team, consider themselves "investment opportunists" who are committed to seeking out optimal investments for our clients.
 By taking a consistent, disciplined approach to investing, based on sound fundamental analysis and independent research, our investment management team carefully explores, analyzes and selects what they consider to be a portfolio of the best ideas that equity markets have to offer in the current and forecasted economic environment.
 See "- Our Investment Team".